 Summary

-Nevertheless, apart from Judas Iscariot, no person in church history has been so thoroughly demonized as Arius – the person who sparked the Arian Controversy of the fourth century.
-For this reason, and because of similarities between the theologies of Origen and Arius, many people have claimed that Origen was “the ultimate source of Arius’ heresy.”
-The purpose of this article is to determine whether Arius was a disciple of Origen.
-For that purpose, it identifies the similarities and differences between their teachings.
+Apart from Judas Iscariot, no person in church history has been so thoroughly demonized as Arius.
+For this reason, and because of some similarities to Origen’s theology, many people have claimed that Origen was “the ultimate source of Arius’ heresy.”

 Similarities